JAC-CS-Game-Programming-Fall22/1-Breakout/README.md

     ```

 - The score tracking can also be found in `PlayState::update()`, where we simply add 10 points to the score every time a ball/brick collision is detected.
 - `GameOverState.js`, which is unsurprisingly called when the user loses all health, simply renders a "Game Over" screen with the final score.
-When a user presses the enter key in this state, they're taken back to the `StartState`.
+When a user presses the enter key in this state, they're taken back to the `TitleScreenState`.

 ## ⏩ Breakout-5 (The "Progression" Update)